Skip to content

 cccc setup --runtime custom

-web_model does not use cccc setup; create the single ChatGPT Web Model actor, copy its remote MCP URL from Web Settings, and bind one specific ChatGPT conversation.
+web_model does not use cccc setup; create the single ChatGPT Web Model actor from the CCCC Web group, then use Web Settings to sign in to ChatGPT, copy its remote MCP URL, and bind one specific ChatGPT conversation.

 Runtime Detection